tomboy-notes/tomboy-ng/prepare.md

 This document is about building the source packages that are uploaded to either Debian Mentors or Launchpad PPA.
-With tomboy-ng, we use two scripts to do the initial setup prior to building and then instructions here to complete the processes.
+With tomboy-ng, we use scripts (in the scripts dir) to do the initial setup prior to building and then instructions here to complete the processes.
 In all cases, we upload a source package, it must build on their remote system.